jeremybanka/wayforge/.changeset/brave-berries-cross.md

 "atom.io": minor
 ---

-🎉 New sub-package! `atom.io/react-devtools`.
-It's really basic, but it'll show you the current values of all atoms and selectors."
+🎉 New sub-package: `import { AtomIODevtools } from "atom.io/devtools"`.
+This is a component that shows you the state of every atom in your app, and allows you to change any atom whose value extends Json.